 Danny Boyle's "Trainspotting" was at first released in the USA as a slightly cut R-Rated VHS.
 Two sex scenes and a scene of the leading actor Ewan McGregor putting a syringe with heroine in his vein were removed.
 The later US releases were uncut, also with an R-Rating.
 A detailed comparison between both versions with pictures can be found here.
 For the British BBFC 18 VHS by Polygram, also from 1996, two cuts were necessary during the (in)famous drug abuse scene.
 A detailed comparison between both versions with pictures can be found here.

-They'd tried to steal dvds from a shop in the hopes they could sell them for money to buy heroin.
+They'd tried to steal music and video cassette tapes from a shop in the hopes they could sell them for money to buy heroin.
 The men chasing them are not actually police officers, but are security guards from the store.
 The incident is explained more fully in the novel.